Sleep Apnea Treatment

 Oral Appliances: Oral appliances are worn in the mouth, just like a mouth guard for sports or an orthodontic retainer, while you sleep.
 Oral appliances will push and hold the lower jaw forward just enough to keep the airway open and prevent the tongue and muscles from collapsing and creating a blockage for the airway.

 Finding the right sleep apnea treatment is very important because each person is very different in the way that they respond to therapy.
 Talking to a sleep apnea dentist will greatly help with sleep apnea and help find the right treatment.
-Koala® Center For Sleep & TMJ Disorders is equipped with medical professionals that want to help you live a healthier and fuller life.
+Koala® Center for Sleep and TMJ Disorders & TMJ Disorders is equipped with medical professionals that want to help you live a healthier and fuller life.
 Visit one of our locations near you for your sleep apnea treatment.